toshinari123/nestlist/README.md

 cd to frontend, and run `python -m http.server 3000`

-install rust, cd to backend, run `cargo run`
+(optional, right now it works with only frontend: install rust, cd to backend, run `cargo run`)

 # how it is implemented